felixlopz/hubrise-test-task/content/apps/woocommerce/en/user-interface.md

   description: How to navigate the WooCommerce Bridge main page to access information about the orders and customise the behaviour of the bridge.
 ---

-From the main page of WooCommerce Bridge, you can read the logs of all the operations between HubRise and WooCommerce, and access the configuration settings of the integration.
+From WooCommerce Bridge, you can read the logs of all the operations between HubRise and WooCommerce, and access the configuration settings of the integration.

-## Operations Page
+## Latest Operations

-The main page displays the latest API operations between HubRise, WooCommerce, and WooCommerce Bridge.
+This is the default page when you open the bridge.
+It displays the latest API operations between HubRise, WooCommerce, and WooCommerce Bridge.

 Operations can either be related to a specific order, or be generic system requests performed by WooCommerce Bridge.